 OSA is common in children.
 Untreated OSA can cause failure to grow adequately, recurrent upper respiratory infections and poor school performance.
 The commonest cause of OSA in children is adenoid and tonsil enlargement.
 This makes a tonsillectomy (usually with an adenoidectomy) the commonest treatment advocated for OSA in children.
 Other causes of OSA in children include a very large tongue or small jaw as in certain syndromes, or anything that causes significant nasal obstruction.

 Mr Olarinde will undertake a careful assessment of your child to assess their snoring and decide if there is OSA.
-Relevant investigations (if necessary) are advised and a discussion with you about treatments (sometimes including surgery) that will help.
+Mr Olarinde is able to arrange an overnight sleep study, which your child will have done at home, if obstructive sleep apnoea needs to be excluded.
+Mr Olarinde will have a discussion with you about treatments (sometimes including surgery) that will help your child’s sleeping.